hugothimonier/TracInAD/README.md

 # TracInAD

-Repository containing the code for the experiments presented in `TracInAD : Measuring Influence for Anomaly Detection.`
+Repository containing the code for the experiments of [TracInAD : Measuring Influence for Anomaly Detection](https://arxiv.org/abs/2205.01362) accepted in the proceedings of IJCNN 2022.

 ## Data